 Mike Bartley - President

-Mike Bartley is in his first year as Director of Bands/Fine Arts for Canton Independent School District.
+Mike Bartley is in his fifth year as Director of Bands/Fine Arts Coordinator for Canton Independent School District.
 Previously, he served five years as Associate Band Director for Canton ISD.
-Mr. Bartley is a 1993 high honors graduate of the University of Arkansas and is in his 22nd year of teaching.
+Mr. Bartley is a 1993 High Honors graduate of the University of Arkansas and is in his 26th year of teaching.
 He has held teaching positions in Owasso, Oklahoma, Alma, Arkansas, and Spearman, Texas.
-Immediately prior to coming to Canton, Mr. Bartley held a position as assistant band director in Wills Point where he served as percussion instructor, seventh grade band director, and director of the high school concert band.
+Immediately prior to coming to Canton, Mr. Bartley held a position as assistant band director in Wills Point, Texas where he served as percussion instructor, seventh grade band director, and director of the high school concert band.
 During the time that he assisted in Wills Point, the program grew and became competitive at UIL Region, Area, and State levels, attending the Texas AAA state marching competition three times and winning the silver medal in 2006.
 While Mr. Bartley assisted at Canton, the band attended the AAA state marching competition twice, finishing 5th place in 2010 and 4th place in 2012.
-This fall, under Mr. Bartley's direction, the Canton Band competed in the 2014 Texas AAAA state marching competition, finishing in 6th place.
+Under Mr. Bartley's direction, the Canton Band competed in the Texas AAAA state marching competition, finishing in 6th place in 2014 and 12th place in 2016.
 Bands under Mr. Bartley's direction have consistently received sweepstakes awards throughout his career.
 Mr. Bartley's bands have also competed in the ATSSB Outstanding Performance Series, having recordings move to the Area level, as well as being a State Finalist.
-In addition to his duties at Canton ISD, Mr. Bartley also serves as the ATSSB Region 3 Coordinator and served as the ATSSB AAA State Representative from 2012-2014.
-He is an active adjudicator and serves on the faculty of the University of Arkansas Summer Music Camp.
-Mr. Bartley is a member of the Texas Music Educators Association, Association of Texas Small School Bands, Texas Bandmasters Association, Texas Music Adjudicators Association, and Pi Kappa Lambda.
+In addition to his duties at Canton ISD, Mr. Bartley also serves as the ATSSB Region 3 Coordinator and ATSSB President, as well as having served as the ATSSB AAA State Representative from 2012-2014.
+He is an active adjudicator in Texas and serves on the faculty of the University of Arkansas Summer Music Camp.
+Mr. Bartley is a member of the Texas Music Educators Association, Association of Texas Small School Bands, Texas Bandmasters Association, Texas Music Adjudicators Association, Phi Beta Mu, and Pi Kappa Lambda.
 Mr. Bartley and his wife, Jenny, a music educator in Grand Saline ISD, have two sons.
-Daniel, age 12, is a seventh grader who plays trumpet, and Matthew, age 9, is a fourth grader, both attending Canton ISD.
+Daniel, age 16, plays euphonium, and Matthew, age 13, plays percussion, and both attend Canton ISD.

 Jim Cude - Immediate Past-President